LearningRegistry/LearningRegistry/docs/spec/Access_Services/index.rst

 *NB*: As specified in OAI-PMH, the granularity in response data SHALL be seconds.

-*OAI**-**PMH* *Extension*: If the requested dissemination format in metadataPrefix matches the JSON metadataPrefix in the servcie description (e.g., "LR_JSON_0.10.0"), the service SHALL behave as the basic harvest service, i.e., it returns the complete resource data description document as JSON.
+*OAI-PMH* *Extension*: If the requested dissemination format in metadataPrefix matches the JSON metadataPrefix in the servcie description (e.g., "LR_JSON_0.10.0"), the service SHALL behave as the basic harvest service, i.e., it returns the complete resource data description document as JSON.

 The internal JSON storage of a resource data description document MAY include additional key-value pairs defined in this specification.